Mathieu-Schmerber/TwinSouls_prototype/Documentation/docs/gameplay/main-mechanic/Mechanic-demonstration.md

 # Step 3: 🔥 < 💧, {t} = 💧 effect duration
 # Step 4: The emitted element is not in the result
 			-> Emitting nothing for {t} duration
-            -> Affect entity no effect, since ⚡️ > 💧
+            -> Affect entity with no effect, since ⚡️ > 💧
-# Since the other Twin is constantly applying ⚡️ and this Twin no longer emitting,
+# Since the other Twin is constantly applying ⚡️ and this Twin is no longer emitting,
 # here is the nexts expressions while {t} duration:
-⚡️ → [🔥] = (⚡️)
+⚡️ → [🚫] = (⚡️)
+# The Twin will be stunned while {t} duration
 ```

+**⁉️ To notice**

-> ⁉️ Notice how the two lasts examples are processing the very same elements but result in two very different outcomes thanks to the priority of the emitted element.
+Notice how the two lasts examples are processing the very same elements but result in two very different outcomes thanks to the priority of the emitted element.